d3b4g/leonids/_posts/Carrier.md

 ![source-01](/img/Screenshot_2020-05-27_17-23-45.png){: .align-left}

-It look like commands are being passed to the server from the page for the quagga service.
+Look like the server might be running “ps” command.

 > Quagga is a routing software suite, providing implementations of OSPFv2, OSPFv3, RIP v1 and v2, RIPng and BGP-4 for Unix platforms, particularly FreeBSD, Linux, Solaris and NetBSD.
 Quagga is a fork of GNU Zebra which was developed by Kunihiro Ishiguro.

 Exploitation: